Privacy Policy

 How to access your health information

 You can request a transfer of your personal and health information to another practice.
-If you require your information transferred, we would require you to make a written, signed request.
+If you require your information transferred, we will require you to make a written, signed request.
 Your request would be dealt with within 2 weeks at a cost to you of $45 dollars payable beforehand.

 Your information will only be given to a family member or friend that you have consented to.
 If you want a family member or friend to have access to your information then you need to notify staff and it will be documented in your file.
 Ongoing consent would be required.
-For instance if we need to contact you about a test, you can request this result is given to a relative instead.
+For instance, if we need to contact you about a test, you can request this result is given to a relative instead.

 Third Party communication